blester-mvc/stickit-docs/docs/setup/labels/macros/label-sequence/index.md

       OR
     - Any text editor of your choosing

-1. Find and Replace the object name noted above with `PRINT_QTY`.
+1. Find and Replace the object name noted above with `LABEL_NUMBER`.

 1. **Save** the file.